opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

 #### Step 1.
 Import TOSCA types

-This example extends the TOSCA type `tosca.nodes.SoftwareComponent`, so we need to import the TOSCA type definition as
-follows:
+Import the TOSCA type definition:

 ```yaml
 imports:
   - tosca-normative-types:1.0.0-ALIEN20
 ```

+The imported definition contains some default TOSCA types to use (e.g., `tosca.nodes.SoftwareComponent`).

 #### Step 2.
 Define a new node type

-Now we define a new node type (e.g., `otc.nodes.SoftwareComponent.Python`) for our python script by deriving it from an existing node type `tosca.nodes.SoftwareComponent`:
+To define a new node type (e.g., `otc.nodes.SoftwareComponent.Python`) for our python script, we derive from an existing node type `tosca.nodes.SoftwareComponent`:

 ```yaml
 node_types: